-- (a) The proposed structure, improvement or use complies with the provisions of this Ordinance and any applicable Written Interpretations. - (b) The proposed structure, improvement or use complies with any approved subdivision plat or Detailed Planned Unit Development, Special Use Permit or Variance governing the subject property.
+- The proposed structure, improvement or use (a) complies with the provisions of this Ordinance and any applicable Written Interpretations. - The proposed structure, improvement or use (b) complies with any approved subdivision plat or Detailed Planned Unit Development, Special Use Permit or Variance governing the subject property.

-- iv.
-Abuts a public right-of-way that has been constructed or for which a bond has been accepted, guaranteeing its construction; or - v.
-Has indirect access to a public right-of-way through a permanent access easement approved as a Developmental Variance in accordance with Sec.
-158.11(T) or approved as part of a Detailed Planned Unit Development in accordance with Sec.
-158.11(O).
+- The proposed structure, improvement or use is (c) located on property that: - iv.
+Abuts a public right-of-way that has been constructed or for which a bond has been accepted, guaranteeing its construction; or - Has indirect access to a public right-of-way V. through a permanent access easement approved as a Developmental Variance in accordance with Sec.
+158.11(J) or approved as part of a Detailed Planned Unit Development in accordance with Sec.
+158.11(E).
 Such easement must have a minimum width of 20 feet, unless an easement of lesser width was on record before January 18, 1960.